TeamRPC/ld32_b/README.md

 ## todo

+* remove call associations when hanging up
-set expiry for heroes. something like a year. renew expiration every time the heroe logs in.
+* set expiry for heroes. something like a year. renew expiration every time the heroe logs in.